-- Booty Activation: I found a great video by Lyzabeth Lopez that covers flexing your behind.
+I found a great video by Lyzabeth Lopez that covers flexing your behind.
 I actually like a lot of her videos, so I recommend checking her out.
-She’s worked with Khloe Kardashian, and she offers a lot of great information.
-Check out the video below and you can start now!
+Booty activation helps encourage your posterior chain to correctly engage as you workout.
+This keeps you from building a lot of quads (thighs) and having a flat butt!

 I also do some Pilates work here and there in the midst of these other moves.
 It depends on how much time I have.
 I try to do this Pilates video a few times a week!
 Who doesn’t love Blogilates?
 She actually came to Seattle a few months ago too, and I should’ve went, but of course I’m a mom, and attempting to go anywhere by myself is like orchestrating circus animals.